Buddhika-Atapattu/Buddhika-Atapattu/README.md

 ---

-*"Technology is best when it brings people together."* – Matt Mullenweg
+*"Technology that adapts is the future of enterprise solutions."* – Unknown

-Thanks for stopping by!
-Check out my repositories below for a closer look at what I’ve been working on.
+Thanks for visiting!
+Check out my repositories to see some of the projects I’ve been working on.